How to Play Crazy Pineapple Poker online

 1. Ah, 3h, 3s

 Using our basic strategy, you would naturally discard the Ace and play the pair of threes.
-But in a jammed pot (a pot where almost everyone is in hand) and you sense there might be another couple of people with pairs higher than you, go with the A-3 suited to give yourself a chance at a nut flush draw.
+But in a jammed pot (a pot where almost everyone is in hand), and you sense there might be another couple of people with pairs higher than you, go with the A-3 suited to give yourself a chance at a nut flush draw.

 2. As, Kh, 10s

 In this example, you would go with the Ace-King offsuit if only a few people take the turn, but if several people take the turn, go with the flush draw.
-The reason is that in a game with a few players, your Ace-King offsuit will hold up more often, but with more players in you want to give yourself a draw at a bigger hand.
-This is especially true in a jammed pot where you could be up against other Aces and Kings.
+The reason is that in a game with a few players, your Ace-King offsuit will hold up more often, but with more players in, you want to give yourself a draw at a bigger hand.
+This is especially true in a jammed pot where you could be against other Aces and Kings.

 3. As, Kh, 5s